 Communicate, communicate, communicate.

 Talk before the baby is born about your worries.
 Talk through your problems once the baby arrives.
 Let them know when you're not happy, and let them know when you are (positive reinforcement works, people).
 There's no room for guessing games when you're parents raising a child.
-After all, the kids are taking all the energy you'd normal reserve for deciphering bad moods and tantrums, so you and your partner can't make the other person do the same for an adult who is, in fact, capable of communicating their problems.
+After all, the kids are taking all the energy you'd normally reserve for deciphering bad moods and tantrums, so you and your partner can't make the other person do the same for an adult who is, in fact, capable of communicating their problems.
 Voice them and then solve those problems together.

 The "What If We're Ruining The Family Dynamic?"
 Fear

 This was another big concern of mine — our little family seemed really perfect when I got pregnant with my daughter.
-We were balanced, happy, and my husband and I were both available to cater to our (very mercurial) child's needs, tag team style.
-And while it worked it was still
+We were balanced, happy, and my husband and I were both available to cater to our (very mercurial) child's needs, tag-team style.
+And while it worked, it was still

 work.
 What if throwing another kid into the mix completely upended us in a way that would be impossible to correct?
 It won't.
 Just trust me.
 The "How Am I Going To Do This?"
 Fear